paulo-lins/ud036_StarterCode/README.md

 ### The fresh_tomatoes.py program:
 * The module fresh_tomatoes.py has a function called `open_movies_page ()`, which takes an argument, which is a list of movies, and creates an HTML file that will display all the movies in the list.
 * This list of movies is what the `open_movies_page ()` function needs as input to build the HTML file, to display the site.
+### Copyright
+* The programs shown here have educational purposes and all the images and videos presented here are copyright.